 Uber B.V. makes the Uber website and app available to consumers in Australia and published the taxi fare information and the cancellation warning messages.

 The Uber rideshare app offers consumers several ride service options.
 In Australia, options include UberX (the standard and most frequently used option), Uber Pool (rides shared with other users), Uber Comfort (rides with top-rated drivers and larger cars), and Uber Premier (rides in luxury cars).
 Until 31 August 2020, Uber also provided a Taxi service option to Sydney users.

 According to Uber’s cancellation policy, for the UberX, Uber Comfort and Uber Premier services, there is a free cancellation period of five minutes after acceptance of booking.
 For the Uber Pool service, the free cancellation period is one minute after acceptance of a booking.

 In Australia, consumers take many millions of Uber trips per month.

-The following screenshots of the Uber App taken when the conduct was occurring show examples of the misleading representations.
+These are screenshots of the Uber App taken when the conduct was occurring.
+They show examples of the misleading representations.